Little Kulala Camp

 Desert-adapted wildlife such as ostrich, springbok and gemsbok eke out an existence and are sparsely distributed around Little Kulala.
 Smaller creatures such as bat-eared fox and aardwolf can be seen at night in the cool desert air.
 One bird, the aptly named dune lark, has its entire global distribution limited to the area, so dependent is it on the area's characteristic sands.

-Varied activities aim at acquainting guests with the splendour, solitude and stark beauty of the Namib Desert, with excursions to Sossusvlei, and nature drives and walks providing awe-inspiring views of desert-adapted wildlife and plants.
+Activities at Little Kulala aim at acquainting guests with the splendour, solitude and stark beauty of the Namib Desert, with excursions to Sossusvlei.
+And, nature drives and walks providing awe-inspiring views of desert-adapted wildlife and plants.
 A balloon safari at extra cost offers a unique experience soaring silently above the desert, while quad biking takes place at one of the nearby camps.

-Little Kulala Camp is located 350 km south of Windhoek in the Kulala Wilderness Reserve; easily reached by sedan car, although 4x4 preferable.
-Entrance is situated 19km south of Sesriem on road D826 (follow the signpost with arrows on C19).
-It can be reached by air from Swakopmund in 1 hour 30 minutes and from Windhoek in 1 hour 15 minutes.
+Getting There Little Kulala can be reached by air from Swakopmund in 1-hour and 30-minutes and from Windhoek in 1-hour 15-minutes.
 Self drive from Windhoek (350km) is possible in approx. 5 hours and from Swakopmund (380km) in about 6 hours.